The story of Advocate Loans and Debt

 For 5 years, the $15,000 a year and the 2% interest were budgeted in the Advocate’s Annual Budget.
 Since January, 2018, though, we have begun to accelerate the payments, knowing that the sooner we pay off this loan, the sooner we can use that $15,000 a year to augment our life and ministry instead.

-As of May 1, $50,000 remains to be paid on this loan.Now a generous friend has offered to match any gift given, up to $20,000, in time for the Advocate’s 15th Anniversary celebration, September 21, 2018.
+When we had $50,000 left to go, a generous friend offered to match any gift given, up to $20,000, in time for the Advocate’s 15th Anniversary celebration, September 21, 2018.
 This would result in $40,000 bringing us closer to paying off our entire debt!

 This is, quite frankly, stunning.

 As of June 28, we have raised $5000 toward that $20,000.
 We have $15,000 more to raise by September 21!

 If you think you can help, checks should be designated for “Debt Relief” and written to The Episcopal Church of the Advocate (or ECOTA) and sent to 8410 Merin Road, Chapel Hill, NC, 27516.